tydo83/whiling-away/README.md

 10).
 Write a function that prints in the same format as above, and also 7 times, but with a string passed in instead of a hard-coded "Hello!".
 Call it with the string of your choosing.
 You should see the same results as the previous challenge, but with the string you pass in instead of "Hello!".

-Example output:
+Example output (your string may vary!):

 ![numbered "hi"s printed out to a terminal](./assets/challenge-10.png)

 11).
-Write a function that takes in a string and a number and prints that string that number of times.
+Write a function that takes in a string AND a number and prints that string that number of times.
 Now call it with the parameters of "Good-bye..." and `4`, and then "Get out!" and `6`.
-You should see "Good-bye..." printed 4 times, followed by "Get out!"
-6 times.

 Example output:

 !["Good-bye" printed four times and "Get out!" printed 6."](./assets/challenge-11.png)

 12).
 Write a function that takes in a string and prints every character individually of that string.
 Then call it with "think".
-You should see the "t" printed on one line, then the "h" on the next line, and so on.
+HINT: remember, indices are just numbers!
+HINT 2: there's a property of any string that can tell you where to stop getting indices.
+But now these hints are getting a bit... lengthy.

 Example output: